 When developing the IMO e-Navigation strategy to improve safety and efficiency of sea transport it became clear that digital services provided to ships are an essential part of this initiative.
 In order to best describe, structure and implement those services, IMO introduced the concept of “Marine Service Portfolios” (MSPs).

-A “Maritime Service Portfolio (MSP)” defines and describes the set of operational and technical services and their level of service provided in a given sea area, waterways or ports, as appropriate.
+A “Maritime Service Portfolio (MSP)” defines and describes the set of operational and technical services and their level of service provided by a stakeholder in a given sea area, waterways or ports, as appropriate.
 (NAV 57/6 para 23)

 IMO has identified a preliminary list of 16 MSPs.
 Under its remit, IALA recognised that additional MSPs were needed for items such as AtoNs and PNT, which have been added to these guidelines.